 Guide for Committee Chairmen

-The powers and responsibilities of the chairman of a CA Committee are defined in two documents which are published in the governing documents section of the website and available in print from the CA Office:
+The powers and responsibilities of the chairman of a CA Committee are defined in two documents, which are published in the governing documents section and available in print from the CA Office:

 However, they can be rather daunting to those not familiar with them, so this document attempts to guide you through them and, in some cases, put some flesh on the bones.